truenas/middleware/docs/userguide/index.rst

 **Lines 1-2:** import the Python modules used to make HTTP requests and handle data in JSON format.

 **Line 4:** replace
-*freenas.mydomain* with the "Hostname" value in System → System Information.
+*freenas.mydomain* with the "Hostname" value in :menuselection:`System --> System Information`.
 Note that your script will fail if the machine running the script is not able to resolve that hostname.
 If you are not using HTTPS to access the FreeNAS® system, change *https* to *http*.

 **Line 5:** replace *freenas* with the password that you use to access the FreeNAS® system.